w3lcharm/RPC-Tool-Flutter/README.md

 # RPC-Tool

-A [MicroPizdec/RPC-Tool](https://github.com/MicroPizdec/RPC-Tool) but written in Flutter and cross-platform (probably, never tested on other platforms).
+A [MicroPizdec/RPC-Tool](https://github.com/MicroPizdec/RPC-Tool) but written in Flutter.
+Works on Windows and Linux.